Focusing on success instead of assuming failure upfront

 The number of articles discussing the reasons why software development projects fail has recently been growing, you can find one of them on our blog as well.
 This should come as no surprise, given the research conducted by the Standish Group which shows that over 30% of projects are anticipated to be closed before ever being completed and over 50% of projects will cost twice as much as it was originally estimated.
-Whilst there has been a great deal of analysis focused around what makes a great number of projects end in failure and how to overcome this problem, little has been said about shifting your mindset and focusing on success instead of assuming failure upfront, which is why this article explains how to ensure project success in the first place.
+Whilst there has been a great deal of analysis focused around what makes a great number of projects end in failure and how to overcome this problem, little has been said about shifting your mind-set and focusing on success instead of assuming failure upfront, which is why this article explains how to ensure project success in the first place.

-- Gather clear requirements
+1. Gather clear requirements

-- Detail project specifications
+2. Detail project specifications

 Once the requirements are collected and analysed, it is necessary to write them all down.
-It allows both parties to verify whether all aspects have been included in the contract as discussed and to thus avoid any misunderstandings in the future.
-It is vital to discuss conditions such as the general scope, deadline, payment schedule and detailed system performance criteria.
+It allows both parties to verify whether all aspects have been included in the contract as discussed and to avoid any misunderstandings in the future.
+It is vital to discuss conditions such as the general scope, deadline, payment schedule, and detailed system performance criteria.

-- Work on internal communication
+4. Work on internal communication

 Communication is one of the most vital aspects leading to project success, however, building a good relationship with your customers is not the only thing you should pay attention to, as effective teamwork within your company is equally important.
 The healthier the workplace is, the more successful the company becomes, which is why you should make sure that departments exchange information seamlessly and openly.
-When building a team for a new project, it is important to ensure that they both have got the right skills and can work together well.
+When building a team for a new project, it is important to ensure that they both have the right skills and can work well together.

-- Be flexible
+5. Be flexible

 Project requirements usually change during the development lifecycle.
-To meet the needs of their customers, vendors should remain flexible in order to face all of the possible challenges.
-However, some companies are unable to do so as they refuse to implement emerging technologies and thus introduce automation.
-Not only does it slow down your workflow but it also prevents you from providing a customer with the newest technology, which thus leads to losing a competitive advantage.
+To meet the needs of their customers, vendors should remain flexible to face all of the possible challenges.
+However, some companies are unable to do so as they refuse to implement emerging technologies and thus reduce automation.
+Not only does it slow down your workflow but it also prevents you from providing a customer with the newest technology, which leads to losing a competitive advantage.
 If you want to grow your business, you need to keep up with the tech industry.